jtextor/immunet/README.md

-# NoSePh: a Segmentation-Free Machine Architecture Pipeline for Lymphocyte Phenotyping
+# ImmuNet: a Segmentation-Free Machine Architecture Pipeline for Lymphocyte Phenotyping

 This repository contains the implementation of the model introduced in the following manuscript: